Ananda Sambada

 On the 11th of December, 2003, Lila Rupa dasi left her body after a long illness.
 She was an Australian disicple of our Gurudeva, and was married to our godbrohter Sacitananda prabhu.

-Sri Bhakti Prema prabhuji
+Sri Bhakti Prema das prabhuji

 Bhakti Prema prabhu ("Premji") passed away in Sri Vrindavan Dham on Monday the 29th of November 2004.
 At the time of his departure, Bhakti Prema was only 36 years old.
 He was born and raised in Bolton, UK in a pious Indian family, he came to India to take full shelter of Sri Srimad Gour Govinda Swami.
 Unfortunately Guru Maharaja left this world before Bhakti Prema could take diksa, so he then took initiation from HH Bhakti Swarupa Damaodara Swami.
 After Guru Maharaja's departure, in 1996, Bhakti Prema moved to the ISKCON Gadei Giri temple in Orissa, hearing from Sri Caitanya candra prabhu.
 There, he rendered various services as a kirtan leader, preacher, and lakshmi collector for Sri Sri Radha Gopal Jiu, the beloved deities of Sri Srimad Gour Govinda Swami.
 He became a well-known travelling brahmacari preacher and gave many classes in UK, Ireland, Holland, Denmark, Sweden, Norway, Germany, Brazil and South India.